Project Life Cycle Phases in Project Management

-The Initiation phase is the first phase of project management life cycle.
+The Initiation phase is the first phase of the project management life cycle.
 The product or the project is described, it’s objectives and requirements are specified during the initiation phase.
-A feasibility report may be created to understand whether the project is feasible or not.
-The aim of creating a feasibility report is to analyze the project objective, specify the solutions, highlight the opportunities and promote decision making processes.
-Project deliverables, financial benefits and the incomes are decided by the important stakeholders in this phase.
-If the project idea is adobted by the important stakeholders, the project manager creates the project charter.
+A feasibility study report may be created to understand whether the project is feasible or not.
+The aim of creating a feasibility report is to analyze the project objective, specify the solutions, highlight the opportunities and promote decision-making processes.
+Project deliverables, financial benefits, and the incomes are decided by the important stakeholders in this phase.
+If the project idea is adopted by the important stakeholders, the project manager creates the project charter.

 2. The Planning Phase

-The Planning phase is one of the most important phase of a project lifecyle.
-It is directly related with the success of the project.
-At this phase, project scope is defined and the project management plan is created.
+The Planning phase is one of the most important phase of the project lifecycle.
+It is directly related to the success of the project.
+At this phase, the project scope is defined and the project management plan is created.
 The project manager creates several project management documents including but not limited to the following;